-A. The AG does not specify a minimum period of index history, so it is not prohibited to use the available index history without modification.
-However, some actuaries may modify their approach depending on the length of index history available and look to other factors that would affect the determination of the maximum illustrated rate.
-As with other illustration assumptions, most actuaries would include the rationale for these assumptions in their documentation.
-For example, some actuaries determine a lookback for the available period and compare it with an S&P 500 lookback over the same time period and then make adjustments to impute an illustrated crediting rate.
-In no event can the maximum illustrated rate exceed the benchmark maximum illustrated rate.
+A. The AGs do not specify a minimum period of index history, so it is not prohibited to use the available index history without modification.
+However, some actuaries may modify their approach depending on the length of index history available and look to other factors that would affect the determination of the assumed average annual crediting rates for such index accounts.
+As with other illustration assumptions, many actuaries would include the rationale for these assumptions in their documentation.
+For example, some actuaries would determine a lookback rate for the available period and compare it with an S&P 500 lookback rate over the same time period and then make adjustments to impute an assumed average annual crediting rate over the historical period.

-Q 4.12: How would the maximum illustrated rate for an account that credits index-based interest other than annually be determined?
+Q 4.12: How would the maximum illustrated rate be determined for an account that credits index-based interest less frequently than annually?

 Section 4.C For other Index Accounts using other equity, bond, and/or commodity indexes, and/or using other crediting methods, the illustration actuary shall use actuarial judgment to determine the maximum credited rate for the illustrated scale.
 The determination shall reflect the fundamental characteristics of the Index Account and the parameters shall have the appropriate relationship to the expected risk and return of the applicable Benchmark Index Account.
 In no event shall the credited rate for the illustrated scale exceed the rate calculated in 4 (B).
-A. The AG requires actuarial judgment regarding this topic, and it does make it clear that the illustrated rate cannot exceed the applicable benchmark maximum illustrated rate.
-Many actuaries would perform the calculations in AG Sections 4.A-B, but with modifications to accommodate the crediting method.
-For example, if an account credits interest every two years, some actuaries may choose to use 24-year or 26-year periods instead of 25-year periods in the AG 49 lookback calculation.
-Some actuaries would calculate the multi-year index and convert it to an equivalent annual rate to compare to the BIA.
-Some actuaries may convert the BIA to an equivalent multi-year rate and compare to the AG 49 lookback performed, which should be mathematically equivalent to the first approach.